Jean Pavans: Career

 His translation of Harold Pinter's Celebration was staged in 2005 by Roger Planchon at the Théâtre du Rond-Point in Paris.

 Published in 2003, his translation of Harold Pinter's The Proust Screenplay was broadcast in 2012 by France Culture with the actors of the Comédie-Française.

-He wrote the libretto of The Beast in the Jungle, an opera by French composer Arnaud Petit, premiered in 2011 at the Forum du Blanc-Mesnil, with the orchestra Les Siècles conducted by François-Xavier Roth.
+He wrote the libretto of La Bête dans la jungle based on Henry James' 1903 novella The Beast in the Jungle, an opera by French composer Arnaud Petit, premiered in 2011 at the Forum du Blanc-Mesnil, with the orchestra Les Siècles conducted by François-Xavier Roth.

 In 2015, he worked with film director Julien Landais on a script in English based on his scenic adaptation of Les Papiers d'Aspern.

 The film, The Aspern Papers, was shot in Venice in July 2017, starring Vanessa Redgrave, Joely Richardson and Jonathan Rhys-Meyers.

+An expanded version of La Bête dans la jungle premiered in April 2023 at the Cologne Opera in a staging by Frederic Wake-Walker, with Emily Hindrichs and Miljenko Turk as May Bartram and John Marcher, and the Gürzenich Orchester conducted by François-Xavier Roth.